dylanz/ehcache/README.txt

 jruby-ehcache is a JRuby interface to Java's (JSR-107 compliant) Ehcache.
 It provides 100% full coverage of the native Ehcache API and also provides some Rubyesque enhancements to make it idiomatic to Ruby developers.
-Configuration can be done with the traditional ehcache.xml file that Java developers use, or can be done with ehcache.yml in the easier to use YAML language.
+Configuration is done with the traditional ehcache.xml file that Java developers use.

 Some biased and non-biased Ehcache VS Memcache articles: http://gregluck.com/blog/archives/2007/05/comparing_memca.html